Rafał Gaweł: Political asylum

 On 7 January 2019, Gaweł and his family fled for his safety to Norway, without a passport, and with help from "a diplomatic contact".
 He and his family were awarded political asylum on 30 September 2020 in Norway for three reasons: he had an unfair trial and was unlikely to obtain a fair trial; Polish authorities did not prevent the activities of right-wing militias; and the criminal case against him appeared to be a case of political persecution by Polish authorities.
 Gaweł's lawyer, Łukasz Niedzielski, described Gaweł's situation as political persecution disguised as a criminal case.

 Gaweł's case is a rare case of asylum granted to a European Union (EU) citizen in Norway or in EU member states.
 One Pole was granted asylum in Norway in 2019, out of 18 EU citizens granted asylum in Norway during 2010–2019.

 Gaweł was given an initial refugee status for one year, which is renewable and convertible to permanent residency.

+Threats were made against Gaweł in October 2024, initially online.
+According to Gaweł, a Polish nationalist travelled to Norway, threatening Gaweł.
+Gaweł stated that Norwegian police warned him of the threat, requested him to move his residence, and provided him with 24-hour protection.
+The person suspected of threatening Gaweł was detained by Norwegian police, required to report weekly to the police, and returned to Poland.